bazelbuild/starlark/spec.md

 ## Built-in constants and functions

-The outermost block of the Starlark environment is known as the "universe" block.
+The outermost block of the Starlark environment is known as the "predeclared" block.
-It defines a number of fundamental values and functions needed by all Starlark programs, such as `None`, `True`, `False`, and `len`.
+It defines a number of fundamental values and functions needed by all Starlark programs, such as `None`, `True`, `False`, and `len`, and possibly additional application-specific names.

 These names are not reserved words so Starlark programs are free to redefine them in a smaller block such as a function body or even at the top level of a module.
 However, doing so may be confusing to the reader.
-Nonetheless, this rule permits names to be added to the universe block in later versions of the language without breaking existing programs.
+Nonetheless, this rule permits names to be added to the predeclared block in later versions of the language (or application-specific dialect) without breaking existing programs.

 As with built-in functions, built-in methods accept only positional arguments except where noted.